-The goal of research in the Bartholomew group is to use synthetic inorganic chemistry to discover methods to control the properties of physical materials.
-The materials her group is targeting will respond to changes in temperature, pressure, light, or the presence of small molecules and therefore are expected to serve as sensors or as controllable switches to transform these stimuli into desired outputs.
+The goal of research in the Bartholomew group is to use synthetic inorganic chemistry to discover methods to control the properties of materials.
+These materials respond to changes in temperature, pressure, light, or the presence of small molecules and therefore are expected to serve as sensors or as controllable switches to transform these stimuli into desired outputs.